RocioAldanaMendez/local-airflow/README.md

 This is my own personal Airflow boilerplate used for reference.
 I usually run this locally in docker to test DAGs, etc. It has the following features:
 - Installs headless Chrome and chromedriver for use in Selenium webscraping (I do a lot of this).
-- Creates postgres backend (it's better).
+- Creates Postgres backend (it's better).
 - Everything Airflow is installed in /root/airflow.
 - Fernet key is created for connection encryption.
 Thanks puckel/docker-airflow for the syntax assist.
 - Installs awscli, sometimes needed for debugging in an AWS env.